maplight/votersedge-voting-info/voting-info/states/ca/state-all-elections/en/voting-basics/polling-place-access-disabilities.md

 section: "voting-basics"
 priority: "Minor"
 ---

+Disability Rights California (DRC) will operate a toll-free hotline on Primary Election Day, June 7, for voters with disabilities.
+The service is designed to help those who have difficulty accessing polling places, casting ballots or simply have questions about voting. **The toll-free number for voice calls is 888-569-7955.
+The statewide number for video calls is 800-719-5798.**

 **Accessible information**

 The state [Official Voter Information Guide](http://voterguide.sos.ca.gov/) that is mailed to each registered voter is available in a downloadable MP3 [audio version](http://www.sos.ca.gov/elections/voting-resources/voters-disabilities/), audio cassettes, in American Sign Language, and in large print.
 You may call (800) 345-8683 to request these versions.